cra0/Pixmob-IR-Reversing/README.md

 ### Support & Contribute

-If you are interested in this work [@sean1983](https://github.com/sean1983) has setup a [Discord server](https://discord.gg/UYqTjC7xp3) feel free to join or contact me.
+If you are interested in this work there is a [Discord server](https://discord.gg/UYqTjC7xp3) someone has setup, feel free to join or contact me.

 ---